bendr/bender/README.md

 You can modify these parameters through the URL, for example [a taller window of white arrows](http://bendr.github.com/bender.html?app=apps/demos/arrows.xml&f:width=8&f:height=16&e:color=white).

-A more friendly runtime is
+A more friendly (but not yet fully-functional) runtime is at

 ```
 http://localhost:8910/bender.html